1

 British Museum

-Unlisted Aureus, Tarraco January - June 69, AV 7.03 g.
+Aureus, Tarraco January - June 69, AV 7.03 g.

 A VITELLIVS IMP GERMAN Laureate bust l.
 Rev. CONSENSVS – HISPANIARVM Spain standing l., holding with r. hand two ears of corn and shield with two spears with l.